 April: Martin Carthy (Guitar) Joins the band

 The band had effectively split up when the Wood's initially left.
 Ashley went off to pursue a project with Bob and Carole Pegg.
 However, Tim Hart was keen to continue the project and called up Martin Carthy to see if he would be interested.
 Martin had seen his playing partner of over 3 years, Dave Swarbrick join Fairport to whom he had said no to joining and was in his words 'living out of a suitcase', having just split up from his first wife.
 All these factors made Martin think "Why not" he "just fancied it.
 It was this huge thing - why not?"
 This then encouraged Ashley to come back and try again with Steeleye.
 As Maddy said, Martin joining gave Steeleye 'A stamp of Approval' amongst the Folk audience.
 These 4 practised for 2 months at the Vicarage, St Albans (Tim's Parents) but soon realised they needed another multi-instrumentalist as they were too guitar heavy.

 FIRST ALBUM: Hark!
 The Village Wait (RCA Records) Released.

-Released after the band split up and after Martin had joined, this debut album was all traditional material apart from the opener - 'A Calling-On Song' which was written by Ashley based on an old tune (Earsdon Sword Dance').
+Released after the band split up and after Martin had joined, this debut album was mostly traditional material apart from the opener - 'A Calling-On Song' which was written by Ashley based on an old tune (Earsdon Sword Dance').
 Fisherman's Wife Lyrics were written by Ewan MacColl.
 As became the accepted way for a Steeleye album, all the members brought different songs to the recording sessions.